Therapeutic Shoeing Part 1: Foot Fundamentals

 Another innovation available for diagnosing and understanding hoof-based lameness is magnetic resonance imaging (MRI), which is becoming more accessible in equine medicine.
 With MRI veterinarians can visualize soft tissue structures of the foot unseen on radiographs.
 According to Parks, MRI has "opened up a whole range of potential diagnoses."
 For instance, Parks states that MRI has opened our eyes to concurrent changes with navicular disease--DDFT changes and impar ligament damage (that attaches the navicular bone to the coffin bone).

-In the second therapeutic shoeing segment to come in the November issue, we will examine the application of these principles to shoeing horses with selected foot pathologies and explore the ways in which various shoes and devices alter the forces upon the foot.
+In the second therapeutic shoeing segment to come, we will examine the application of these principles to shoeing horses with selected foot pathologies and explore the ways in which various shoes and devices alter the forces upon the foot.
 However, don't hold your breath for a one-size-fits-all cure.
 Says O'Grady, "there's only so much you can actually do, regardless of the hype.
 Mechanics are mechanics."

 1. Parks, A. "The Equine Foot: Form and Function."
 2001 North American Veterinary Conference Proceedings.